VJ-vedant-jain/Chat-App/README.md

 1. Rehauled the whole UI
 2. Now shows server ip and port to support different chatrooms and allows you to change server after being loaded
 3. A Debug box now shows what really happened... to be improved in future updates :)
+4. New Server Admin functions have been added with multithreading.
+The CLI will now show some commands.

+# Current Server Admin Commands

+1. /kick username - obvious
+2. /abort - exits the server immediately, disconnecting all clients.
+3. /clear-all - clears the entire message history/SQL database.
+Slightly destructive, use with caution.
+4. /prune - clears the last set amount of messages.
+Run the command, then the server will ask you for a number of messages.

+More functions will be coming soon :)

 # Known Issues